Demus 3:16: Demus 3:16 (2010–2017)

 In 2010 Damián 666 claimed that he owned the trademark to the name "Damián 666" and wanted Pequeño Damián 666 to stop using the name.
 While Pequeño Damián 666 originally claimed he was legally allowed to use the name he underwent a name change in June 2010 to "Demus 3:16".
 In June and July 2010 the feud between Bam Bam and Demus 3:16 heated up again with the two facing off in A third Lucha de Apuesta, hair vs. hair match on July 6 which Demus 3:16, potentially earning a shot at Bam Bam's Mini-Estrellas Championship.
 In August CMLL began a "Bicentennial tournament" specifically for the Mini-Estrella division, both to celebrate the 200th anniversary of Mexico as a nation and the 18th anniversary of CMLL's Mini-Estrella division.
 The prize of the tournament was an opportunity to leave the Mini-Estrellas division and work with the regular male wrestlers of CMLL.
 Demus 3:16 won the first of two torneo cibernetico elimination matches, outlasting Eléctrico, Saturno, Fantasy, Pequeño Olímpico, Pequeño Nitro, Pequeño Violencia and Cisne to earn a place in the finals.
 On August 24 Demus 3:16 defeated Pierrothito in the finals of the tournament to earn his way out of the Mini-Estrella division.
 Demus 3:16 lost his hair for the third time in his career on March 11, 2011, when he was defeated by Virus.
 As a result, Demus 3:16 was also forced to return to the Mini-Estrella division.
 On September 18, Demus 3:16 defeated Pequeño Warrior in another Hair vs. Hair match.
-On January 29, 2012, Demus 3:16 made an appearance for Southern California-based Pro Wrestling Guerrilla (PWG), teaming with Joey Ryan, Peter Avalon and Ray Rosas in an eight-person tag team match, where they were defeated by B-Boy, Candice LeRae, Cedric Alexander and Mascarita Dorada.
+On January 29, 2012, Demus 3:16 made an appearance for Southern California–based Pro Wrestling Guerrilla (PWG), teaming with Joey Ryan, Peter Avalon and Ray Rosas in an eight-person tag team match, where they were defeated by B-Boy, Candice LeRae, Cedric Alexander and Mascarita Dorada.
 On November 6, 2012, 12 competitors met in a special steel cage match where the loser of the match would be forced to unmask or have his hair shaved completely off.
 During the match Demus 3:16 was repeatedly thrown off the top of the cage inside the ring and tossed into the cage.
 While he was able to escape the cage he did need immediate medical attention afterwards as he was unable to stand under his own power.
 On April 14, 2017, Serrano left CMLL.

-Global Force Wrestling (2017–present)
+Global Force Wrestling (2017)

 On July 3, 2017, Demus made his debut for American Global Force Wrestling.